roytang/blog/content/post/2019/11/unfocused.md

 ("Sports" is just an example, it might as well be "arts and crafts" or "birdwatching" or something else.)

-Compare that with someone like myself, who has like a bajillion hobbies/interests, if I needed to think about things like the above, I would have to choose among topics like (in no particular order):
+Compare that with someone like myself, who has like a bajillion hobbies/interests, if I needed to think about things like the above, I would have to choose among topics like (in no particular order, and non extensive):

 - software development (this already covers a lot of subtopics by itself!)
 - the tech industry
 - startups/entrepreneurship
 - general science/advances in science
 - gaming (pc, console, handheld, boardgames, esports)
+- game design/development
 - magic the gathering
 - books (sci-fi, fantasy)
 - comics (marvel, dc, manga, webcomics, etc)